apl. Prof. Dr. Ulrich Franke

 - Apply both your theoretical presumptions and your methods to your subject matter.

-- Answer your research question and connect your answer to the state of the art.
+- Answer your research question and tie your answer back to the state of research.

 7 Conclusion and outlook